orangejulius/blog/source/_posts/2014-09-04-three-git-commands-you-should-never-use.markdown

 changes.

 Taken on its own, one extra merge commit is not a big deal.
-But if even two or three people are not working to prevent unneeded merge commits, things get nasty real fast.[1]
+But if even two or three people are not working to prevent unneeded merge commits, things get nasty real fast.{% fn %}

 The dangers of `git pull` come partially from it's bloated nature: it both fetches updates from others, and immediately and automatically decides how to reconcile those changes with yours.
 This